 We put young people at the heart of what we do – their safety, wellbeing, interests and goals guide the way we work and what we offer.
-You can read more about Young Roots’ commitment to youth participation here.
+For times and locations of all our groups, please see our Schedule of Activities page.

-If you would like to refer a young person to our activities, please complete our referral form.
+If you would like to refer a young person to any of the activities / services below, please complete our referral form.

-For North London referrals, please send completed form to NLReferrals@youngroots.org.uk.
+For Brent/North London referrals, please send completed form to NLReferrals@youngroots.org.uk.

 For Croydon referrals, please send completed form to CroydonReferrals@youngroots.org.uk